MiddelkoopT/skc-workshop-2024/Notes.md

 ### Git Workflow

+The Git dataflow goes from your brain, to the editor, click save to disk, add to git staging/index, commit to local repository, push to remote repository, the world sees it.

+The Git workflow is to pull from remote repository, merge new commits, work on things, check the changes, stage and commit, and push to remote repository.

+Git workflow details:

   * Fetch any changes from the remote repository (Gitea): `git fetch`
   * Check the status of your repository: `git status`
   * If there are changes from the remote repository: